11/6/2024

 speaker

-Jamie.
-Great, thank you.
-I was hoping you could comment a little bit more on the audit committee review from the independent third party law firm.
-I guess just maybe if you can give any more detail on their perspective on any of the items in the short report.
-And then also, I mean, were there any suggestions or changes made, whether the board or management Was it just a review as a result of their review, or it was pretty much just kind of checking things off, saying all good?
+Great.
+Thank you.
+I was hoping you could comment a little bit more on the audit committee review from the independent third-party law firm.
+I guess just, you know, maybe if you can give any more detail on their perspective on any of the items in the short report.
+And then also, I mean, were there any suggestions or changes made, whether the board or management? as a result of their review, or it was pretty much just kind of checking things off, saying all good?

 speaker

-Yeah, I think Jamie, the complex and compound question there based on the clear motives of the short seller, if you will, but based on those motives, as I said in my remarks earlier, the board, who the audit committee really took the matter seriously and engaged an independent third party law firm to conduct an investigation and provided very thorough report to the audit committee and the board.
+Yeah, I think, Jamie, complex and compound question there based on the clear motives of the short seller, if you will.
+But based on those motives, as I said in my remarks earlier, the board through the audit committee really took the matter seriously and engaged on independent third party law firm to conduct an investigation and provided very thorough report to the audit committee and the board.
 And as you either read or heard today, the investigation concluded.
 There have not been any changes to our financial reporting practices.
 I determined that we've complied with proper disclosure obligations.
-The board, I would say, has what I would call the correct facts on all of the matters is very well advised.
+The board, I would say, as what I would call the correct facts on all of the matters is very well advised.
 And as I said, it's my understanding the board feels that we complied with all of the proper disclosures and obligations.
-So that's where we really came out on it and nothing really to report on its impact to any ongoing work that's being done or anything that we're sharing with you today.
+So, that's where we, you know, really came out on it.
+And nothing really to report on its impact to any ongoing work that's being done or anything that we're sharing with you today.

 speaker

 Okay, thank you for that color.
-And then I guess as you think about potential GNA savings, you've got Safe Harbor, which is kind of a standalone entity in terms of full GNA and its own management team.
-How do you think about that as an opportunity to cut GNA and cut savings?
-Do you think that gets folded even more into the platform in this process or you like the current structure, how it stands?
+And then I guess as you think about potential DNA savings, You've got Safe Harbor, which is kind of a standalone entity in terms of full G&A and its own management team.
+How do you think about that as an opportunity to cut G&A and cut savings?
+Do you think that gets folded even more into the platform in this process, or do you like the current structure, how it stands?

 speaker

 It's a great question.
 We continue to believe in the strength of the platform and the long-term opportunities in the marina sector.
-As we said, we've had outstanding growth over the last two, three years at a level greater than we think it will sustain at.
-It will continue to grow and the management team is doing a great job.
-But as we previously discussed, we need a more, we expect a more normalized level of growth from there.
-So as recently as yesterday, I've talked to Baxter and we're discussing how they can contribute strategically to the cost savings effects.
+As we said, we've had outstanding growth over the last two, three years at a level, you know, greater than we think it will sustain at.
+It will continue to grow, and the management team is doing a great job.
+But as we previously discussed, We need a more – we expect a more normalized level of growth from there.
+So as recently as yesterday, I've talked to Baxter, and we're discussing how they can contribute strategically to the cost savings effects.
 And we will be working together on that project as we go forward and share those changes as we're able to do so.

 speaker